cimpresovec/Me_And_My_Shadow/README.txt

 Made in C++ using SDL library and addons.

 Code is licenced under GPLv3
-Assets (Data) is licenced under CC BY-SA 3.0
+Assets (Data) is licensed under CC BY-SA 3.0